MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

 * When probing hypotheses with t-statistics, users may also select a potentially faster null-distribution which is multivariate normal with mean zero and variance-covariance matrix derived from the vector influence function.
 * Results are reported in terms of adjusted p-values, confidence regions, and test statistic cutoffs.
 * The procedures are directly applicable to identifying differentially expressed genes in DNA microarray experiments.
-- Develop a working knowledge on how to use R and Bioconductor for basic data visualizations of genomics data
-- Develop a working knowledge on how to use R and Bioconductor for basic multiple testing for gene expression data

 ## 1. Introduction